 All seismic records show an internal composition of two to three different subsurface layers.
 Surface velocities of most of the spreads in an upper zone between 0.5 and 10 m thick are between 200 and 800 m s-1.
 An intermediate layer of increased velocity follows in some of the soundings, represented by velocities between 650 and 2000 m s-1.
-This zone is located at depths from 2 to more than 30 m.
-23 soundings show subsurface conditions that create wave velocities of more than 2900 m s-1.
-Seventeen of them reveal a refractor layer that was interpreted as bedrock with velocities 2900 and 4000 m s-1.
+Highest wave velocities reach values above 2900 m s-1.
+Seventeen measurement profiles revealed a refractor layer that was interpreted as bedrock with velocities 2900 and 4000 m s-1.
 The overburden layers above the bedrock are interpreted as loose debris at the surface (200-800 m s-1) and compacted debris within the landform (700-2000 m s-1).
 Higher velocities in regolith and associated compaction can be due to different grain compositions, water and/or ice contents and hence may indicate different accumulative times or processes.
-Infiltration of fines through large pores at the surface leads to a reduction of pore space in deeper layers (van Stein et al. 2002) that can also cause higher velocities.
+Infiltration of fines through large pores at the surface leads to a reduction of pore space in deeper layers (VAN STEIN et al. 2002) that can also cause higher velocities.
 However, buried moraine deposits may be occurring within talus slope as well, representing the action of different processes in the formation of a landform.
-Permafrost has been observed in ten surveys, provoking wave speeds between 3500 and 4500 $m s^{-1}$.
+Permafrost has been observed in ten surveys, provoking wave speeds between 3500 and 4500 m s-1.
+Permafrost is clearly observable in profiles on active rock glaciers (profile numbers: SR04 5r/l, SR05 6, SR05_8, SR05 13, cf. Fig. 5.6); however here a detection of the underlying bedrock layer was not possible due to similar wave speeds of frozen debris and bedrock.
+Thus, no sediment thickness information could be derived for rock glaciers.
+In some cases a comparison with geophysical surveys proved the permafrost occurrence.
+At two locations no distinct layering can be observed.
+These profiles are both placed on glacial sediments and in these measuremtes, wave velocities increases gradually downwards after a shallow surface layer (mean depth 2.8 m) of $320 - 700 \text{ m s}^{-1}$.